[TMoRA main page]

 I LOVE MAGNETS!

-I have a huge collection: most of a fridgeful, most of two tall filing cabinet sides full, as well as a couple of boxfuls that I cleared off our old fridge when we got our new fridge a ways back and they never got back on again.
+I have a huge collection: most of a fridgeful (and not just the front), most of two tall filing cabinet sides full, as well as a couple of boxfuls that I cleared off our old fridge when we got our new fridge a ways back and then never put them back on the new fridge.

 Beside letters, I also have a wide variety of shapes, animals, commercial magnets, magnetic picture holders, etc... even hieroglyphic magnets that my best buddy Don gave me!
 Early in my career, I had some business magnets made that I'm still getting business from.
 (Note to self: get more of those!)